jwyew/jwyew.github.io/index.md

 ![Plan](plan.png)

-Unsure of your monthly electricity consumption, you can refere to SP Power
+Unsure of your monthly electricity consumption, you may refer to [SP Power](https://www.spgroup.com.sg/what-we-do/billing) as gauge.

 ### Interested